finos/rune-dsl/documentation/rosetta-modelling-component.md

   assignedIdentifier AssignedIdentifier (1..*)
 ```

-The `key` qualifier associated to the `Party` type indicates that it is referenceable.
-In the `Identifier` type, the `reference` qualifier
-associated to the `issuerReference` attribute indicates that it can be provided as a reference via a key instead of a copy.
-An example implementation of this cross-referencing mechanism for these types can be found in the [synonym](#basic-mapping) section of the documentation.

-Rosetta currently supports two different mechanisms for references, each with a different scope.
+Rosetta currently supports three different mechanisms for references, each with a different scope.

 #### Global Reference